PCtestaccount/PoliticonnectPrivacyPolicy/README.md

 # Politiconnect Privacy Policy

 This privacy policy applies to the Politiconnect app (hereby referred to as "Application") for mobile devices that was created by PolitiLabs (hereby referred to as "Service Provider") as a Free service.
-This service is intended for use "AS IS".
+This service is intended for use "AS

-**Information Collection and Use**
+**Information Collection and Use** hhhaiauuuika
 The Application collects information when you download and use it.
 This information may include information such as

 *   Your device's Internet Protocol address (e.g. IP address)